Is education the answer to shifting attitudes towards homosexuality in Botswana?

-In another instance Ricki (Tshepo) Kgositau, a transgender man, took the government to court for refusing to change the gender mark of her national identity form from female to male.
+In another instance Ricki (Tshepo) Kgositau, a transgender woman, took the government to court for refusing to change the gender mark of her national identity form from male to female.
 This turned out to be another victorious case for the LGBTIQ community.
 Ricki, a student activist and leader, was able to draw on the resources of being educated and used education as a tool for social change.
 Access to courts is facilitated by access to education and hence Accountability International, in partnership with the higher education sector, drives this change through knowledge production and use of research for advocacy.

 Although contravening constitutions and defying principles of equality, fairness and justice which most African democracies claim to adhere to or aspire to achieve, the discrimination of LGBTI people cannot be viewed in isolation.
 It also ensues from cultural claims, societal values, citizen’s heteronormative attitudes, ignorance, intolerance among many other factors.
 Developing countries have not made the protection of LGBTI rights a priority, claiming the need to attend to citizens’ dire developmental needs and alleging that the phenomenon of homosexuality is alien.